book_reviews_banner_image-81x81 A BIBLIOPHILE'S BLOG

 I often pondered why the book should be so vanishingly rare.
 It wasn’t a limited edition as such, although I accept that is a misnomer in the sense that any book is limited by the number of copies printed, but then interest in Collie was huge.
 Tens of thousands of Jamaicans turned out for his funeral, so there was surely a demand.
 I can also accept that many of those who did buy copies were not cricketing bibliophiles, nor indeed ‘book people’ at all, but surely some copies must have been kept?

-I can also appreciate that in 1960 the world was a much larger place, and news of the book’s publication may not have reached far, but surely some of the many friends who Collie made in his two seasons in the Lancashire League with Burnley would have heard of the book’s existence and made sure a few copies arrived here?
+I can also appreciate that in 1960 the world was a much larger place, and news of the book’s publication may not have reached across the world, but surely some of the many friends who Collie made in his two seasons in the Lancashire League with Burnley would have heard of the book’s existence and made sure a few copies arrived here?

 Well it ultimately seems like at least one did as, a few weeks ago, I got home from work and, for want of something to occupy my mind before the 7pm news began, had a look on eBay and, lo and behold, there was a copy of The Happy Warrior, and I didn’t even have the stress of an auction to endure as it had a ‘buy it now’ price, which I duly paid.

-And so, a couple of days later, a copy of Collie Smith’s biography duly turned up at my house.
+And so, a couple of days later, after all those years a copy of Collie Smith’s biography finally dropped through my letterbox.
 The most remarkable thing about the sale was that to the best of my recollection the original listing must have gone up at least eight hours before I saw it – am I really the only cricket collector with an obsession with The Happy Warrior?

 One of the characteristics that collectors have, and one of the things that I believe puts us well and truly ‘on the spectrum’, is that the thrill of the acquisition conquers all.
 Thus I had owned The Happy Warrior for a full six weeks before the thought of actually reading the thing occurred to me, and it was only because I was stuck with very little to do last Saturday morning that I actually did so.
 Would it have made much difference to the feature I wrote all those years ago?
 I reasoned that I owed it to myself to find out.